Pharmacy Technician II Program

 CCRI's Center for Workforce and Community Education will offer the 300-hour program beginning March 3, 2015.
 An orientation for interested applicants will be held on December 1, 2014 at 5p.m., in room 1226 at the Liston Campus.
 Please call 455-6070 for more details.
-When students complete the class then they will take the national certification exam and obtain their state licenses in preparation for placement in a 60-hour externship.
+When students complete the class then they will take the national certification exam and obtain their state licenses in preparation for placement in a 120-hour externship.

 Comprehensive Certified Pharmacy Technician Program

 This R.I.
 Board of Pharmacy-approved course is designed to teach students the fundamentals and particulars of being a Pharmacy Technician II.

 The program is geared toward a variety of students including those interested in becoming pharmacy technicians, pre-pharmacy students or those with a health care background looking to strengthen their current skills.
 This class introduces students to various pharmacy practice settings and covers drug classes, basic physiology, drug interactions and daily pharmacy operations.
 This program trains individuals to effectively assist in pharmaceutical preparations and complete daily required tasks in any pharmacy environment, although on-the-job training is still a part of pharmacy training.
 This class also will prepare you to take the national certification exam.

 Also, students will be thoroughly trained in the basic concepts of pharmacy calculations.
 Students will have the opportunity to understand and practice math concepts and calculations needed to become a certified pharmacy technician.